If you’re looking for a new way to play pool with your friends, there are plenty of other billiards games to try out.

 This game can be played with 2 players or teams of two.

-This billiards game requires a lot of skill.
+And this billiards game requires a lot of skill and accuracy.

 For example, if you hit a non-target pocket (i.e. any pocket other than your assigned corner pocket), the ball will be spotted and your opponent is up.